ipsita-17/Docker/README.md

-# Getting started

-This repository is a sample application for users following the getting started guide at https://docs.docker.com/get-started/.

-The application is based on the application from the getting started tutorial at https://github.com/docker/getting-started

 ## Get started
 - Clone a sample git repository using the below command or use your project for the demo: